hnaderi/edomata/docs/tutorials/0_getting_started.md

 ```

 There are 2 ways for running an `Edomaton` to get its result:

-- (recommended) use `.execute` which takes input and returns processed results, which is used in real backends too.
+- Recommended way is to use `.execute` which takes input and returns processed results, which is used in real backends too.

 ```scala mdoc:to-string
 // as we've written our service definition in a tagless style,